24 Sales Email Templates to Boost Responses Instantly

 15. Incorporate Personalization

 Personalization can make or break your email marketing efforts.
-Like everything mentioned, you can have great visuals, but there will be no response unless the written content doesn't speak to your audience.
-Personalization builds trust, and that's what you want from your prospect.
-You can include mutual connection, praise, or something in common to make your mail look like it was created for that specific person.
+You can have great visuals and branding but struggle for responses if your content doesn't speak directly to your audience.
+Personalization builds trust and rapport with your prospects.
+Consider including mutual connections, praise, or common experiences to make your mail look like it was created for that specific person.

 16. Offer Something of Value to the Recipient